Last Updated on January 22, 2024 by Sharon Advik

 It’s massive, weighing over one kilo or 2.5 pounds.

 This lens means serious business.

 Unfortunately, you won’t be able to fit any filters to the front of this lens.

 However, it does come with an adorable lens cap that fits comfortably and safely to the front.

-The lens has full-time manual focusing so that you can turn that thing at any time.
+The lens has full-time manual focusing, so you can turn that thing at any time.

 We also get a gasket for weather sealing time with metal lens mounts to make professional photographers happy.

 The lens’s build quality is excellent, although its zooming is stiff.

 And the all-important picture quality, an ultra-wide-angle lens needs to be sharp from corner to corner.

 We saw fantastic sharpness and contrast in the middle of the image.